 - Punitive damages.
 These are another form of non-economic damages that are meant to punish the wrongdoer for his or her negligence.

-Our attorneys can help determine the proper amount for your economic and non-economic damages, giving you the best chance of recovery for your injury.
+Our personal injury attorney can help determine the proper amount for your economic and non-economic damages, giving you the best chance of recovery for your injury.
 Contact us today for a prompt response from a member of our legal team.